jeffjennings/arksia/README.md

 </p>

-This package is intended for members of the ARKS collaboration to conduct imaging and analysis on the large program data, and ultimately for anyone to reproduce results of this aspect of the collaboration's published results.
+This package is intended for members of the ARKS collaboration to conduct imaging and analysis on the large program data, and ultimately for anyone to reproduce this aspect of the collaboration's published results.
 It is designed as a pipeline to be run from the command line for rapid reproducibility or simple variations on the published analysis.

 Install
 -------